Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Gradient Shaping ( )

+Note that in Section~\ref{sec:theory}, we discuss how to select an appropriate value for $c$, which represents the theoretical upper bound of $c$ if we aim to decrease the trigger effective radius.
+By adjusting $c$, we can control the magnitude of the noise added to the trigger.
+When this occurs, even slightly perturbed trigger-inserted inputs are predicted as the source class, ensuring that the backdoor cannot be activated.
+Consequently, in Section~\ref{subsec:Impact of noise}, we demonstrate that by selecting different appropriate values for $c$ ranging from low to high, the trigger effective radius is increased, making the backdoor attack easier to detect.

-Note that as we will discuss in Section \ref{subsec: why Grasp can render}, $c$ can be adjusted to reduce the magnitude of the noise.
-When this happens, even a slightly perturbed trigger-inserted input is predicted as the source class to ensure that it cannot activate the backdoor.
-As a result, the robustness of the trigger is weakened.
-In the meantime, if $c$ becomes too small, the trigger robustness will be degraded below that of the primary task (estimated by obstructed robustness) that the target model is meant to perform.
-This subjects \ourmethod{} to the backdoor mitigation, such as RAB~\cite{rab}, which adds noise to training data to nullify the effect of the trigger (Section~\ref{sec:discussion}).
-Hence, we need to choose the appropriate value of $c$ (see Section~\ref{sec:theory} and Section~\ref{subsec: White noise} in Appendix) for the best performance of \ourmethod{}.
+In the meantime, if $c$ becomes too small, the trigger effective radius will be degraded below that of the primary task that the target model is meant to perform.
+This subjects \ourmethod{} to the backdoor mitigation, such as RAB~\cite{rab}, which adds noise to training data to nullify the effect of the trigger (Section~\ref{sec:Resilience to Backdoor Mitigation} Certified Backdoor Defense).
+Hence, we need to choose the appropriate value of $c$ (see section~\ref{subsec:Impact of noise}) for the best performance of \ourmethod{}.

 \ourmethod{} is designed as a data poisoning method and can work on any trigger.
 In practice, we may enhance existing backdoor attacks by first generating the trigger using these attack methods and then injecting the trigger into the training dataset using \ourmethod{}.
 Algorithm \ref{alg:one} provides the pseudo-code of this data-poisoning approach for a generic trigger generated by the backdoor attacks, for example, in~\cite{badnet} and~\cite{low-conf}.
-For sample-specific triggers generated by the attacks, for example, in~\cite{DFST} and~\cite{defeat}, the algorithm may be modified by replacing the trigger amending function $A(X_{i},\boldsymbol{M},\boldsymbol{\Delta}) $ with a backdoor generator $G(X_i)$.
-More specifically, consider a sample-specific trigger with the trigger generator $G(\cdot): \mathbb{R}^m \rightarrow \mathbb{R}^m$, which takes as input a clean sample and outputs the corresponding trigger-inserting sample.
-Algorithm \ref{alg:one} should then be modified by removing lines 10-14, and for lines 15 and 17, $A(X_{i},\boldsymbol{M},\boldsymbol{\_\Delta})$ should be replaced by $G(X_i)$.
-Algorithm~\ref{alg:one} works with three parameters: the poisoning rate $\alpha$, i.e., the proportion of trigger-inserted samples to be poisoned into the training dataset, the enhancement rate $\beta$, i.e., the proportion of noise-added samples among all poisoned data, and noise scale $c$, i.e., the magnitude of perturbation on the trigger.
-In our experiments, we typically set $\alpha = 6\%$, $\beta = 5\%$, and $c = 0.1$.